CluedIn-io/CluedIn.Documentation/docs/kb/kb1003-defender.md

 ### Container images should be deployed from trusted registries only

 The default security policies that are set on `Microsoft Defender for Cloud` can be quite bare when it comes out of the box.
-As a result, this particular recommendation gets flagged frequently as a High risk.
+As a result, this particular recommendation gets flagged frequently as a high risk.

 The CluedIn installation installs an Azure Kubernetes Service (AKS) cluster which pulls images from `cluedinprod.azurecr.io` with an authorization token.
 Because `cluedinprod.azurecr.io` is external to your environment, it does get flagged by this recommendation when using default baseline advisories.